 Phonenumber: 23355205/ 90707539

-- Conservation —
+- Digital Archaeology —

-Stefka’s academic background is from interdisciplinary medieval studies and she has studied Nordic archaeology, art history, history, and literary studies.
-She has a PhD degree from the University of Oslo (2010), with a dissertation focusing on book history and manuscript culture in France, Norway, and Iceland, c.
+Stefka is a research professor in Old Norse literature and cultural history, with academic background from interdisciplinary medieval studies, including Nordic archaeology, art history, history, and literary studies.
+Her PhD degree is from the University of Oslo (2010), with a dissertation focusing on book history and manuscript culture in France, Norway, and Iceland, c.
 1200-1500.
-Further, she has published on intellectual culture, pedagogy, and attitudes to knowledge in Old Norse culture, from theoretical perspectives such as material philology, translation theory, poly-system theory, and cognitive theory.
+The dissertation is published with Brepols: Writing and Reading in Medieval Manuscript Culture.